MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 eventual savings from inlining may pale in comparison to the execution-time of the inlined function meaning that there's no upside in the `rarely_true == true`-case, and huge downside in the `rarely_true == false`-case.

-It's hard however, to draw general conclusions, you have to measure to be sure, luckily I measured!
+It's hard to draw general conclusions however, you have to measure to be sure, luckily I measured!

 ### Inlining in practice